 At the individual level, employees need to know they will have room to process the events

 The loss of colleagues, or a change in job role, will impact each individual differently.
 While the business cannot stand still, providing some measure of space for people to go through what is essentially a grieving period, while continuing to manage their daily workload, provides the support needed to move forward.

 You can support your employees even more at the individual level by providing tools with which they can clearly link how their behavior and actions will link to the success of the transformation.
 This allows each individual the ability to choose to be actively involved in the change, and the future success of the company.

 Manage a downsize by addressing three levels of change and supporting the people within your organization

 Downsizing can be a very hard change to manage without experiencing loss of motivation, productivity and unwanted turnover.
 Using a change management approach during a downsize, and considering specific factors that influence an individual’s attitude towards the organizational transformation, will help your workforce move through the change, and refocus on the future vision of the organization.

-Find out more about our methodology by downloading the white paper, Our change management methodology - How PCI® helps you implement change.
+Find out more about our methodology by downloading our highly informative white paper, Our Change Management methodology - How PCI® helps you implement change.